llm-bible/llm-bible.github.io/_publications/yorsh2021simple.markdown

 bibkey: yorsh2021simple
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2111.15588"}
-tags: ['Model Architecture', 'Tools', 'Pretraining Methods', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Tools', 'Model Architecture', 'Attention Mechanism', 'Pretraining Methods']
 ---
 In this paper, we propose that the dot product pairwise matching attention layer, which is widely used in Transformer-based models, is redundant for the